Definition of horsefeathers

 None.
 How about some random words?

-Definitions include: Unattractive, undesirable.
+Definitions include: true, yes.

-Definitions include: to have sex with.
+Definitions include: to be dead.

 I use it

 (To vote, click the pepper.
 Vote how vulgar

 the word is – not how mean it is.)

 Logged-in users can add themselves to the map.

 To link to this term in a web page or blog, insert the following.

 To link to this term in a wiki such as Wikipedia, insert the following.